 You are welcome to visit on any day of the year and spend some time exploring the reserve on one of the many pathways provided, or just to sit and breathe in the quiet atmosphere on one of the seats dotted around the reserve.
 The entrances to the reserve are via New Cut Road, Lodge Road, Bargrove Road, Newenden Close, Netley Close or the footpath running between Huntsman Lane and New Cut Road.
 So whether you want to spend 20 minutes or a couple of hours, re-acquainting yourself with nature, do come and see the joys available in your local wildlife reserve.

 Leased from the Kent County Council and Maidstone Borough Council the reserve is managed by a Trust set up by local people.
 It is through the support of both of the local community and especially Boxley Parish Council that we are able to ensure that this wildlife oasis is available to the community.
-We run a “Friends of the Reserve” scheme where people can contribute money towards the upkeep of the reserve and in return receive a quarterly newsletter and the opportunity to participate in wildlife events on the reserve.
+We run a “Friends of the Reserve” scheme where people can contribute money towards the upkeep of the reserve.
+In return you will receive exclusive access to our Vinters Gaia Facebook page and the opportunity to participate in wildlife events on the reserve.
 Additionally, we also organise monthly volunteer workdays during the autumn and winter each year, where you can gain hands on experience on the practical side of conservation.
 If you would like to find out more about this schemes look out for details on the notice boards around the reserve.

 So, whether you just visit the reserve on sunny days or become one of our more regular visitors or supporters, I hope you enjoy the little oasis of wildlife, close to the heart of Maidstone, that is Vinters Valley Nature Reserve.